matatk/landmarks/README.md

 Acknowledgements
 ----------------

-This is a fork of the [original landmarks extension](https://github.com/davidtodd/landmarks) written by [davidtodd](https://github.com/davidtodd) at IBM.
-Thanks to [stevefaulkner](https://github.com/stevefaulkner) for suggesting I work on this, and for feature suggestions (and again to [davidtodd](https://github.com/davidtodd) for supporting me doing so), and to [The Paciello Group](https://www.paciellogroup.com) for donating a significant chunk of the initial development time.
+This is a fork of the [original landmarks extension](https://github.com/davidtodd/landmarks) written by [David Todd](https://github.com/davidtodd) at IBM.
+Thanks to [Steve Faulkner](https://github.com/stevefaulkner) for encouraging me to work on this, for feature suggestions, help with the relevant specifications and initial test cases (and again to [David Todd](https://github.com/davidtodd) for supporting my contributions).
+Thanks also to [The Paciello Group](https://www.paciellogroup.com) for donating my development time when this was a Firefox-specific extension and during the conversion to the WebExtensions API.